LibrariesHacked/schema-librarydata/docs/physical-visits.md

 ---

+Template metadata - accompanying text which explains the fields used and provides additional details on the data - will be provided for this dataset at a later stage.

 #### Count start / Count end

 The count start and end is the report period the count is for.

 Detailed reporting is encouraged.
 For example, the reporting could be on a daily basis, in which case the start and end would be the same.
 This would be good for analysis, such as comparing library use on different days of the week.

+#### Count type

+At the moment we are not prescribing a standard way to report count type.
+It is up to each library service to describe their method in their own words.
+We recommend using concise wording in this field.
+If details about the count type(s) are needed they should be added to the dataset metadata.

 ### Potential problems

 ---

+#### Count type

+Each service may need to explain their method of manual counting in their metadata.

+#### Date format

+Recurring problem of software “auto-correcting” dates to another format.

 ### How the data is updated

 ---

+To update their physical visits data, library services can:
+- update the existing published file with the additional visits data added as new rows.

 ### How the data could be used

 ---

+To be added later: an example of what could be done with the data.

 ### Future enhancements

 ---

+#### Same count period for everyone
+Depending on what testers and parties consulted prefer, we could adopt a count period (week, month) as part of the schema instead of the Count start and Count end.
+The disadvantage would be that in places that do not have an automatic counter the number may not be the actual data anymore but an extrapolated number.
+The advantage would be that figures can be easily compared between libraries and library services.

 ---